 8. Visit the Alexander Nevsky Cathedral

 The Alexander Nevsky Cathedral is in the heart of Tallinn’s Old Town.
-Standing 150-feet tall, it was built between 1894-1900 in the Russian Revival style.
+Standing 45 meters tall (150 feet), it was built between 1894-1900 in the Russian Revival style.
 It was left to decline under Soviet rule, however, once Estonia gained independence it was restored to its former glory.
 As well as the elaborately decorated bells (the largest weighing almost 16 tons) there are some beautiful religious mosaics inside and incredibly detailed stained glass windows.
-Admission is free but it is a place of worship so dress respectfully.
+Admission is free but it’s a place of worship so dress respectfully.

 9. Try windsurfing

 With so much of the country surrounded by water, Estonia is a perfect destination for windsurfing.
-There are windsurfing shops on the west coast and in the north that offer rentals for 20-30 EUR and lessons from 65 EUR per hour.
-If windsurfing isn’t your thing, you can also enjoy stand-up paddleboarding, wakeboarding, or waterskiing.
+There are windsurfing shops on the west coast and in the north that offer rentals for 25-40 EUR and lessons from 66 EUR per hour.
+If windsurfing isn’t your thing, you can also enjoy stand-up paddleboarding, wakeboarding, or water skiing.
 Expect to pay around 20 EUR for those activities.

 10. Visit the KGB Museum